ComposeGears/Tiamat/README.md

 ### Storage mode

-- `null` - will take parent NavController mode or `ResetOnDataLoss` for root controller
+- `null` - will take parent NavController mode or `Memory` for root controller
-- `StorageMode.Savable` - will store data in `savable` storage (eg: Android -> Bundle)
+- `StorageMode.SavedState` - will store data in `savable` storage (eg: Android -> Bundle)
 > [!IMPORTANT]
 > Only 'Savable' types of params & args will be available to use
 >
 > eg: Android - Parcelable + any bundlable primitives
-- `StorageMode.ResetOnDataLoss` - store data in memory, allow to use any types of args & params (including lambdas).
+- `StorageMode.Memory` - store data in memory, allow to use any types of args & params (including lambdas).
 Reset nav controller upon data loss

 ### Known limitations